-dns [!UNAVAIL=return] files hosts
+hosts dns [!UNAVAIL=return] files

 The system takes the action associated with the STATUS (return) if the DNS method does not return UNAVAIL (!UNAVAIL)-that is, if DNS returns SUCCESS, NOTFOUND, or TRYAGAIN.
-As a consequence, the following method (files) is used only when the DNS server is unavailable.
+The result is that the following method (files) is used only when the DNS server is unavailable.
 If the DNS server is not unavailable (read the two negatives as "is available"), the search returns the domain name or reports that the domain name was not found.
 The search uses the files method (checks the local /etc/hosts file) only if the server is not available.

-compat Method: ± in passwd, group, and shadow Files
+compat METHOD: ± IN passwd, group, AND shadow FILES

 You can put special codes in the /etc/passwd, /etc/group, and /etc/shadow files that cause the system, when you specify the compat method in nsswitch.conf, to combine and modify entries in the local files and the NIS maps.
-That is, a plus sign (+) at the beginning of a line in one of these files adds NIS information; a minus sign (-) removes information.

-For example, to use these codes in the passwd file, specify passwd: compat in the nsswitch.conf file.
+A plus sign (+) at the beginning of a line in one of these files adds NIS information; a minus sign (-) removes information.
+For example, to use these codes in the passwd file, specify passwd: compat in nsswitch.conf.
 The system then goes through the passwd file in order, adding or removing the appropriate NIS entries when it reaches each line that starts with a + or -.